We all have dreams.

 Help me, like Joseph, to remain pliable in Your hands that you may mold me and make me after Your will.

 This is a place for support and encouragement.
-No judgment, just a shoulder to lean on.
+No judgment, just a friend to lean on.
+Someone who has been there, done that.

 CLICK ON THE IMAGE TO JOIN.